-It was a thrill for us to find that our 3 weeks was to be in such a beautiful place.
+It was a thrill for us to find that our 3 week sit would be in such a beautiful place.
 Each day we’d venture out with the dogs, through mazes of narrow streets or along terraces with views for miles

-Terraces like this snuggle around the northern side of the town overlooking amazing vistas.
+Terraces snuggle around the northern side of the town overlooking amazing vistas.

 This former mill now operates as a B&B. We could see the building from a distance but it took us a lot of walking and searching to finally find it.

 Rosie didn’t seem impressed about that, she was just thrilled to be out with us.

 The Priory Barn, 1470.